CamSoper/azure-docs-sdk-dotnet/docs-ref-conceptual/dotnet-tools.md

     <td>
         Visual Studio versions 2017 and later have built-in support for Azure development.
 The below steps describe enabling Azure development support in Visual Studio.<br />
         <br />
-        For Visual Studio 2015 and earlier, [follow these instructions](dotnet-sdk-vs2015-install.md).
+        For Visual Studio 2015 and earlier, <a href="dotnet-sdk-vs2015-install.md">follow these instructions</a>.
     </td>
   </tr>
 </table>